keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc12-azurelrc.md

   size, WAS will perform erasure coding on the data.
 Erasure coding is lazily performed in the background.

-* Problems: reconstruction takes a long time
+* Problems: reconstruction takes a long time at the node to read data.
-    *

-### Background

-1. Previously Azure uses 3 replica, (n, k) = (12, 4); RS code has to collect 12 copies, performance bounded by single node.
-3 replica is commonly accepted industry standard.

-### Approach

-1. LRC: *k* data fragments, *l* groups, *r* global parities. *n* total number of fragments, *n = k + l + r*.
-Storage overhead: *1 + (l + r) / k*
+* Azure's LRCs have *k* data fragments, *l* local groups, and *r* global parities. *n* total number of fragments, where *n = k + l + r*.

-2. It's done by reading less fragments.
-It's more efficient if reconstructing a data fragment **only by reading the fragments in a group, as well as the global parity**.
-But it definitely introduces additional more parity fragments.
+    * Storage overhead: *1 + (l + r) / k*.
+    * The repair reads fewer data fragments by reading from local groups.
+But it introduces more storage overhead, as it stores more local parity fragments.
+    * Single fragment failure in a local group: it reads *l* fragments (including *l - 1* data fragments and one parity fragment).

-3. LRC is not MDS code, but it targets at low reconstruction cost.
-Some of the 4 failure patterns are not recoverable, like the example (6,2,2).
-If in 4 fragments, 3 data fragments and one parity are all failed, the group is not recoverable, since the remaining parity can't be used to reconstruct the remaining 3 at all.
+* Azure's LRCs are not MDS codes, where not all multiple failure patterns are recoverable.
+For example, for (6,2,2) Azure's LRCs, if there are four failures, where 3 data fragments and one parity fragment are all failed, the data are not recoverable, since the remaining parity fragments can't be used to reconstruct the remaining 3 data fragments.

-4. LRC of (6,2,2) tolerates arbitrary 3 fragments failure, and it allows local group repair with single node failure.
-This is called Maximally Recoverable Property, it tolerates (r + 1) failures.

-5. (To read in more detail later) Reliability Analysis.
+* Azure's LRCs achieves *Maximally Recoverable Property*, which can recover information-theoretically decodable failure patterns.
+To elaborate, it tolerates (r + 1) failures, but it can not tolerate arbitrary *(l + r)* failures.
+For example, (6,2,2) Azure's LRCs can tolerate arbitrary 3 fragments failure, and it allows all local groups where each group has one single node failure; but it cannot tolerate arbitrary four failures.

+* Goal of Azure's LRC: how to design coding equations to decode all the information-theoretically decodable failure patterns.
+    * LRC coding equations: XOR for local parities; RS for global parities
+    * Discuss decodable cases of four failures (not all).
+The other cases are skipped.
+    * Comparing the Pyramid codes, Azure's LRCs have smaller finite field sizes.
+    * An easy method to detect whether the failure pattern is decodable: swap the local parity fragment to the failed data fragment, and see whether there are more than *r* failures for the **data + global parities**.
+If yes, then the failure pattern is not decodable.

+* Reliability Analysis (**TODO**)

 6. In large I/Os, the latency is mostly bottlenecked by network and disk bandwidth.
 Thus, reducing the read fragments will significantly improves the reconstruction performance.